Snoroz/Bubbles/README.md

 # More information

-A simple, optimized particle system for the ursina engine.
+A simple particle system for the ursina engine.

 # Requirements